-Santiago Electric Company reports a failure to adhere to the blackout schedule due to a generation deficit.
+Santiago Electric Company reports non-compliance with the blackout schedule due to generation deficit

-The entity reported that, in some cases, power outages will last for up to an hour, while in other instances, they will also start up to an hour earlier.
+The entity reported that, in some cases, the blackouts will last for up to an hour, and in others, they will also be moved forward by up to an hour.

 Apagones en Santiago de Cuba (Imagen de referencia) © CiberCuba